Stonelaw F.C.: History

-The club was founded in 1875 and took its name from Stonelaw Tower in Rutherglen.
+The club was founded in 1875 and may have taken its name from Stonelaw Tower in Rutherglen, or from one of the coal mining pits of that name in the local area (one located below the tower).
 Stonelaw's first known matches come from the 1875–76 season and it entered the Scottish Cup for the first time in 1876–77.
-The club easily beat Shotts F.C. at home in the first round, but lost 4–0 at home to Arthurlie F.C. in the second; the club being so little-known that the Glasgow Herald referred to the team as "Stonehouse".
+The club easily beat Shotts at home in the first round, but lost 4–0 at home to Arthurlie in the second; the club being so little-known that the Glasgow Herald referred to the team as "Stonehouse".

 Stonelaw's best Scottish Cup run came in 1878–79, being one of the final ten clubs left in the competition.
 The club beat the original East Kilbride club 4–0 at home in the first round, the Stonelaw goalkeeper not having a save to make.
-The club was still so low-key that the national newspapers did not refer to its second or third round wins over Hamilton Academical F.C. and Clarkston F.C. respectively.
-The club's run looked as if it had ended with a 2–0 defeat at Thistle F.C. of Glasgow.
-However, Partick F.C., whom Thistle had beaten in the third round, had put in a protest about Thistle, for using three players who had already played for another side in the Glasgow Cup, which made them Cup-tied for all competitions; the Scottish Football Association upheld the protest when drawing the fifth round ties.
-In the fifth round, the club lost 9–1 at home to Dumbarton F.C., a result so expected that none of the newspapers remarked on it.
+The club was still so low-key that the national newspapers did not refer to its second or third round wins over Hamilton Academical and Clarkston respectively.
+The club's run looked as if it had ended with a 2–0 defeat at Thistle of south Glasgow.
+However, Partick, whom Thistle had beaten in the third round, had put in a protest about Thistle, for using three players who had already played for another side in the Glasgow Cup, which made them cup-tied for all competitions; the Scottish Football Association upheld the protest when drawing the fifth round ties.
+In the fifth round, the club lost 9–1 at home to Dumbarton, a result so expected that none of the newspapers remarked on it.